 Download Map (PDF)

 After approval of an RLMP by TVA, all future uses of TVA public lands on that reservoir must then be consistent with the allocations within the RLMP.
-In accordance TVA policies and guidelines, allocation changes are only allowable under limited circumstances.
+In accordance with TVA policies and guidelines, allocation changes are only allowable under limited circumstances.
 The attachment at the link below describes the land use allocation changes that have occurred on Tims Ford Reservoir since the 2000 RLMP was completed.

 TVA land around Tims Ford Reservoir has been allocated for certain land